On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: Preliminaries

 \subsection{First-order theories (finite tuples semantics)}

 The first-order (FO) language of the signature $\sigma = (\mcF,\mcG,\mcR,\ar)$ is the set of all formulae $\Phi,\Psi,\dots$ built from the grammar

-where $x \in \VV$ is a first-order variable, $r \in \mcR$, $f \in \mcF$, $(g,X) \in \mcG$ and $i \in X$ (more precisely, $i$ belongs to a representation of $X$, see~\Cref{sec:represent-and-complex}).
+where $x \in \VV$ is a first-order variable, $r \in \mcR$, $f \in \mcF$, $(g,X) \in \mcG$ and $i \in X$ (more precisely, $i$ belongs to a representation of $X$, more details are given in~\Cref{sec:represent-and-complex} below).
 Lexemes of the form $r(t_1,\dots,t_{\ar(r)})$ are the \emph{atomic formulae} of the language.
 Throughout this paper, we implicitly assume an order on the variables in~$\VV$, and write $x_j$ for the $j$-th variable (indexed from~$1$).
-We write $\AC(\sigma)$ for the set of all conjunctions of atomic formulae in the first-order language of~$\sigma$.
+We write $\AC(\sigma)$ for the set of all~\emph{conjunctive queries} of the first-order language of~$\sigma$, that is the set of all (quantifier-free) conjunctions of atomic formulae in the language.